BlueBoxWare/LibGDXPlugin/README.md

 ## Skin resources and Atlas region names in Java and Kotlin code

-To get code completion, Go to Definition, Find Usages, Rename Refactoring, Diagnostics and Image previews (with *Shift* pressed, hover over a Drawable name to get a preview) for:
+To get code completion, Go to Definition, Find Usages, Rename Refactoring, Diagnostics and Image previews for:
 * Skin resource names
 * Region names from Atlas files in Skin.get*() and TextureAtlas.get*()
 * Property keys in I18NBundle.get() and I18NBundle.format()